 We all have different abilities and struggles.
 I was disappointed that I couldn’t keep up with the Swedish and New Zeeland duo.
 But what did it matter?
 We all rallied at the top of the mountain.
 There was no special prize for being able to keep up.
 It didn’t matter when I got there, so long as I got up there safely.
 So go at your own pace.
 Be patient with yourself and take your time.
 Be patient with others as well.

-about what’s waiting on the other side, it’s the climb
+“Ain’t about how fast I get there, ain’t about what’s waiting on the other side, it’s the climb. –Miley Cyrus

 8. Camaraderie is forged in peril.